oygx210/KIAMToolbox/README.md

 The toolbox contains astronomical constants, physical parameters of celestial bodies, right-hand side of equations of motion in various models, methods for solving ODEs, routines for transformation variables, coordinate systems, and units.
 The toolbox also contains a high-level class for trajectory models.

+## Installation

+`pip install kiam_astro` is the recommended way for installing the toolbox.

+One can also download the toolbox using the Releases section on the right.

 ## Versions

 Current version: 1.5.